Waterbury, Vermont: Government and infrastructure

 The State of Vermont operates the Waterbury Office Complex.
 The Vermont Department of Corrections has its headquarters in the Waterbury Office Complex.

 Education

 Waterbury belongs to the Washington West Supervisory Union.
-Students attend Thatcher Brook Primary School for grades preschool and Kindergarten through 4th grade, Crossett Brook Middle School for grades 5–8, and Harwood Union High School for grades 9–12.
+Students attend Brookside Primary School for grades preschool and Kindergarten through 4th grade, Crossett Brook Middle School for grades 5–8, and Harwood Union High School for grades 9–12.

 Transportation

 Amtrak, the national passenger rail system, provides daily service to Waterbury, operating its Vermonter between St. Albans and Washington, D.C.

 The Green Mountain Transit Agency (GMTA) provides public transit bus services to Burlington, Montpelier, Morrisville, and Stowe.

 Waterbury is served by Interstate 89, U.S. Route 2, and Route 100.

 Media

 Radio station WDEV -550 AM & 96.1 FM (News/Talk), is located in town, with its offices and studios on Stowe Street.
-WWMP (Rock 103.3) – 103.3 FM (Mainstream rock) is officially licensed to Waterbury and has its transmission tower located on Ricker Mountain (which it shares with sister station WNCS Montpelier), but its offices and studios are located in South Burlington.
+WAVJ –103.3 FM is officially licensed to Waterbury and has its transmission tower located on Ricker Mountain (which it shares with former sister station WNCS Montpelier), but its programming originates with the Air1 network in Franklin, Tennessee.

 The Waterbury Record was a weekly newspaper that served the local area.
 On March 26, 2020, the Vermont Community Newspaper Group announced that it was suspending publication of the Waterbury Record, after 13 years of publication, citing the lack of widespread advertising support and now the economic impact of the coronavirus pandemic.

 In May 2020 a web-based publication, the Waterbury Roundabout, was founded by Lisa Scagliotti to provide local news with support from the University of Vermont’s Community News Service.
 A partnership was formed with the Barre Montpelier Times Argus to distribute a free weekly printed "Waterbury Reader" to residents of Waterbury.
 That partnership ended in September 2022 and the Waterbury Roundabout returned to being a web-only publication.